vatnz-dev/sops/docs/controller-skills/separation.md

 There are four types of procedural separation - lateral, longitudinal, vertical and visual.
 The first three you can apply by using position reports from Pilots, whereas visual separation can be used in line with the [Visual Separation section](#visual-separation).

 !!! information
-    The following information on Procedural Separation has been sourced from [VATPAC's SOPs](http://sops.vatpac.org/controller-skills/SepStandards/).
+    Some of the following information on Procedural Separation has been sourced from [VATPAC's SOPs](http://sops.vatpac.org/controller-skills/SepStandards/).

 ### Longitudinal